CD3/pyAssignment/README.md

 $ pip install git+https://github.com/CD3/pyErrorProp
 ```

+You will also need a LaTeX installation, such as texlive, with `pdflatex` to use the LaTeX writer.

 ## Examples

 My primary use case for `pyAssignment` is writing a Physics homework set.
 I want to create a PDF that contains